 In the case of Marco Cruz, 20, the NYPD presented a clear example of xenophobia towards the Mexican-American young man.
 "They told me they would arrest me along with the rest of my family all because I walked through the emergency door.
 I had no money in my metro card", explained Cruz, a close family friend.
 Cruz, a well-respected college student and athlete best known by his teammates for his outstanding leadership skills was what most people would say "at the wrong place at wrong time".
 Cruz explained that in following a group of people through the emergency door after realizing that his metrocard had an insufficient balance, he was approached by two officers who threatened not only him but his family as well, insinuating a sense of doubt toward the legal status of his family.
-This incident revealed that the NYPD's goal is not to stop crime with Cruz being the only person stopped.
+It is evident that there is underlying racism present when enforcing the law.
+This incident revealed that the NYPD's goal is not to stop crime.
 However, its goal is to detain as many minorities as they can.

 A case like Marco Cruz' can be considered lucky.
 On October 12, 2019, twelve policemen pulled out their guns on a helpless African American teen for fare evasion in Brooklyn.
 As seen in the viral Twitter video, the teenage boy obeyed the policeman's command to put his arms up and yet was still cruelly attacked at gunpoint.
 This teenage boy almost lost his life over \$2.75.
-Cases such as this one go to show that the NYPD must reevaluate their true mission because dehumanizing teenage boys of minority groups is not a part of their mission and yet it is becoming more and more common in New York City.
+Cases such as this one goes to show that the NYPD must reevaluate their true mission because dehumanizing teenage boys of minority groups should not be a part of their mission and yet it is becoming more and more common in New York City.

 The NYPD must be held accountable for their prejudice inhumanities and Governor Cuomo's policy must be reversed in order to put an end to the appalling corruption that has become so widespread.
 Protestors, keep protesting.
-We must keep fighting against this injustice.
+We must keep fighting against the NYPD's prejudice attitudes constantly reflected upon minorities.
 The other side has dehumanized us for far too long.
 This ends now.